Norkysgc/C_Portafolio/README.md

 # C Programming Portfolio

 Welcome to my C Programming Portfolio!
-This repository showcases my journey and proficiency in C programming through various exercises, projects, and custom libraries.
+This repository showcases my journey and proficiency in C programming through various exercises, projects, and custom libraries I´ll be uploading here.
 Each directory contains exercises and projects related to specific topics, ranging from basic concepts to advanced topics.

-## Repository Structure
+## Repository Structure (General Idea)

 - **Library**
   - custom.
 It will change as I find more functions to add.